Hopi Hari: Hopês (Hoplish - Hopi Hari's language)

 As an imaginary country, Hopi Hari has also its own language, called hopês ("Hoplish").
-It is a humorous, often childish language mostly based on Portuguese with lexical influence from other languages, chiefly Papiamento, Bororó, Portuguese, English, Italian and German.
+It is a humorous, often childish language mostly based on Portuguese with lexical influence from other languages, chiefly Papiamento, Bororo, Portuguese, English, Italian and German.
 Signs throughout the park are printed in both hopês and Portuguese and there are several places in the park where one can buy the Michaelis "Hoplish-Portuguese Dictionary" (Dicionário Hopês-Português).

 Some examples of expressions in the language include: